-The Georges River Alluvial Plain is the Mitchell landscape that covers the largest part of the construction area (Figure 1).
+The Georges River Alluvial Plain is the Mitchell landscape that covers the largest part of the construction area (Figure 1), although the Cumberland Plain Mitchell Landscape was used.
 Using the DECCW (2009) mapping of the Sydney Metropolitan Catchment Management Area (SMCMA), the percent native vegetation cleared in the Georges River Alluvial Plain Mitchell landscape is calculated to be 86%.
-The size of the largest patch of native vegetation occurring in the study area is the riparian corridor adjoining the Georges River, which covers approximately 167 hectares within the Georges River Alluvial Plain landscape.
-The Boot Land also covers an area of 90.5 hectares, including land outside the study area.
-In accordance with the criteria in Table 15 of Appendix 4 of the FBA, the patch size class is considered to be extra large with a corresponding patch size score of 12.
+The size of the largest patch of native vegetation occurring in the study area is the riparian corridor adjoining the Georges River.
+This vegetation connects to large areas of bushland in the Holsworthy Military Area, which comprises approximately 18,000 hectares of continuous native vegetation.
+As such, the vegetation in the study area has been assigned the maximum patch size of 1001 hectares, In accordance with the criteria in Table 15 of Appendix 4 of the FBA, the patch size class is considered to be extra large with a corresponding patch size score of 12.